anton1468/todoList/README.md

  1. Run couple commands `yarn` in folder `server` and `mobile` to install packages.
  2. Open mobile folder and write `yarn web` in terminal.
  3. Then open folder server and write `yarn server` in terminal.
- 4. Also you should have your own mongoDB, write link to it you can in folder `server/config` file `default.json`, `mongoURI`
+ 4. Also you should have your own mongoDB, you can add it in folder `server/config` file `default.json`, `mongoURI`

 ## Good luck! :) ##